himavarshini22/Zlabs_SurveillanceRobot/README.md

 test line

-to test the branch merge
+Camera is working now
+Basic command: libcamera-hello --qt-preview --camera 0 and tested the conversion of h264 to mp4 and its working good now We should test the rfid + camera integrated code